Mister Hyde (Marvel Comics): Fictional character biography

-Hyde worked with Boomerang, Tiger Shark, and Whirlwind to manipulate Venom into procuring Norman Osborn's fortunes.
-This was thwarted by Venom and Green Goblin as Osborn threw a bomb into Hyde's mouth, causing him to spit out blood.
-Osborn then warned Hyde and the other villains that if they ever cross him again, he will kill everyone that they ever loved before they are tortured to death.
+Hyde works with Boomerang, Tiger Shark, and Whirlwind to manipulate Venom into procuring Norman Osborn's fortunes.
+This is thwarted by Venom and Green Goblin as Osborn throws a bomb into Hyde's mouth.
+Osborn warns Hyde and the other villains that if they ever cross him again, he will kill everyone that they ever loved before they are tortured to death.
 Hyde later joins the Grim Reaper's new Lethal Legion, claiming embarrassment over the previous incident.

-Hyde appears as a member of the Hood's crime syndicate during an attack on the New Avengers.

-Hyde was selected to be a part of the "beta team" of the Thunderbolts, alongside Boomerang, Shocker, Gunna, and Centurius.
+Hyde is selected to be a part of the "beta team" of the Thunderbolts, alongside Boomerang, Shocker, Gunna, and Centurius.

-Later, Hyde began a drug operation in California where he came into conflict with Robbie Reyes after his car had some of Hyde's pills inside.
-Hyde's mercenaries chase Robbie down during the race to retrieve the car and the pills.
-Robbie is gunned down by the mercenaries when he mistakes them for police and they torch the scene.
-Robbie is revived as a demonic being called the Ghost Rider and defeats Zabo, becoming something of a local hero and urban legend.
-Having regrouped and refined his Hyde formula into new blue pills, Zabo gradually takes over the L.A. criminal underground with his "Blue Hyde Brigade", which includes Guero and his gang, longtime enemies of Robbie, calling themselves the "Blue Krüe."
+Hyde begins operating a drug operation in California, where he came into conflict with Robbie Reyes after his car had some of Hyde's pills inside.
+Hyde's mercenaries chase Reyes down during the race to retrieve the car and the pills.
+Reyes is gunned down by the mercenaries when he mistakes them for police and they torch the scene.
+Reyes is revived as a demonic being called the Ghost Rider and defeats Zabo, becoming something of a local hero and urban legend.
+Having regrouped and refined his Hyde formula into new blue pills, Zabo gradually takes over the L.A. criminal underground with his "Blue Hyde Brigade".

-During the "Avengers: Standoff!" storyline, Hyde appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
-Mister Hyde was knocked out by Warwolf.

 During the "Secret Empire", Hyde joins Helmut Zemo's Army of Evil.
-Amidst Hydra's takeover of the United States, Hyde is one of a few Army of Evil members not in a stasis pod and is shown leading a group of Hydra soldiers to invade Attilan and capture the Inhumans.
+Amidst Hydra's takeover of the United States, Hyde is one of a few Army of Evil members who escape being kept in stasis.
 He alongside Hydra's Avengers catch his daughter Daisy and her team the Secret Warriors.
 During interrogation, Daisy destroys the Helicarrier they are in, forcing Hyde to retreat.

-Following the "Gang War" storyline, Mister Hyde is seen as an inmate at Ravencroft.

-In Immortal Thor, Mister Hyde allies with Grey Gargoyle, King Cobra, and Radioactive Man upon them being hired by a revived Dario Agger.
-After Grey Gargoyle petrifies Thor, Hyde shatters his body.
-However, Thor regenerates with Enchantress' help.
-With help from Enchantress, Sif, and Magni of Earth-3515, Thor defeats the villains, who are taken to Daedalus LLC, a subsidiary of Roxxon.